WritingHusky/Twilight_Princess_apworld/docs/setup_en.md

   `Configuration` > `Advanced`) is **disabled**.
 - If you run with a custom GC boot menu, you'll need to skip it by going to `Options` > `Configuration` > `GameCube` and checking `Skip Main Menu`.
+- If Dolphin does load the RELoader save file and has a popup saying something like "Save file cannot be loaded", There may be a normal save file in your dolphin save folder, this will need to be removed in order for the randomizer to load.
 - If you have killed Ganon but the world has not been realesed.
 Ensure that the host settings allows player releases.
   If you are not playing the US verison it will not work.
   Check that the Archipelego Randomizer is loaded by bringing up the console window.